MorpheusAIs/Morpheus/TestnetSmartContracts.md

 - Example: https://goerli.etherscan.io/address/0x1643E812aE58766192Cf7D2Cf9567dF2C37e9B7F#writeProxyContract
 ![exampleofapprove](https://github.com/MorpheusAIs/Morpheus/assets/1563345/d51a84da-9f38-42a7-9fb4-2f9dd2edfcff)

 - You will need to write in terms of WEI instead of ETH.
 You can use this unit converter calculator https://eth-converter.com to help you.
 For instance, if you have 0.01 stETH, that equals 10000000000000000 WEI.
 This calculated number should be entered into the `_amount (uint256)` field.
-Also, enter your address in the `_spender (address)` field.
+Also, enter the Morpheus smart contract address 0x850A65DA677264bbb7536f8446336C022eCc85Dc in `_spender (address)` field.
 Click "write".

 ## Capital Contribution
 - Providing capital is available for public groups.